-At present, 2 areas in Guangzhou are in high risk, and 12 areas in Guangzhou, Foshan, and Zhanjiang of Guangdong Province are in medium risk, while other places in China are in low risk, so the inter-city travel is generally easy after the above entry quarantine.
+At present, one area in Ruili of Yunnan Province is in high risk, while other places in China are in low risk, so the inter-city travel is generally easy after the above entry quarantine.
 Please read the next section on how to travel around after quarantine.

 Travel Restrictions after Quarantine: What do you need during your visit?